aerospike-community/aerospike-pegasus/README.md

 # 🚀 Pegasus
+Pegasus is an orchestration and automation tool designed to simplify large-scale testing of Aerospike.
+While it can be used independently to deploy Aerospike clusters of any size on AWS, Pegasus also integrates seamlessly with [Aerospike-Perseus](https://github.com/aerospike-community/aerospike-perseus)—a powerful and flexible benchmarking engine.
+Together, they provide everything needed to launch, monitor, and manage complete test environments with ease.
+From provisioning clusters and configuring Grafana dashboards to running complex workloads, Pegasus takes care of the heavy lifting so you can focus on insights and results.

+Pegasus is named after the winged horse of Greek mythology, born from the blood of Medusa and later ridden by the hero Perseus.
+In the same spirit, Aerospike-Pegasus gives Perseus the wings to operate at scale.
+Together, they form a complete testing framework—Perseus provides the benchmark power, while Pegasus enables agility, automation, and cloud-scale orchestration.

+# Introduction
 Pegasus is a command-line tool designed for running Proof of Technology (PoT) workloads with [Aerospike](https://aerospike.com/).
-It simplifies the process of deploying, configuring, and benchmarking Aerospike clusters at scale using [AeroLab](https://github.com/aerospike/aerolab) and [Perseus](https://github.com/aerospike/perseus).
+It simplifies the process of deploying, configuring, and benchmarking Aerospike clusters at scale.
+Pegasus leverages [AeroLab](https://github.com/aerospike/aerolab) under its hood.

 With Pegasus, you can easily:
 - ✅ Launch an Aerospike cluster of any size on AWS